youssef-attai-fcai-cu/fawry-clone/README.md

 # Fawry Clone

-This project is a clone of the Fawry system that allow users to pay for different services.
+This project is a clone of the Fawry system that allows users to pay for different services.

 There are two types of users who can use this system: